Mat-thieu/Resizor-JS/README.md

 ### Additions to future updates

-Give the option to set a maximum and/or minimum width.
+- Give the option to set a maximum and/or minimum width and height
-Restrict left, top, bottom or right resizing
+- Restrict left, top, bottom or right resizing

-Keep in mind that resizing in 4 ways enables users to move divs around the page.
+Keep in mind that resizing left, top, bottom and right enables users to move divs around the page.